Rain: Deserts

 The northern half of Africa is dominated by the world's most extensive hot, dry region, the Sahara Desert.
 Some deserts also occupy much of southern Africa: the Namib and the Kalahari.
 Across Asia, a large annual rainfall minimum, composed primarily of deserts, stretches from the Gobi Desert in Mongolia west-southwest through western Pakistan (Balochistan) and Iran into the Arabian Desert in Saudi Arabia.
 Most of Australia is semi-arid or desert, making it the world's driest inhabited continent.
 In South America, the Andes mountain range blocks Pacific moisture that arrives in that continent, resulting in a desert-like climate just downwind across western Argentina.
 The drier areas of the United States are regions where the Sonoran Desert overspreads the Desert Southwest, the Great Basin, and central Wyoming.

 Polar deserts

 Since rain only falls as liquid, it rarely falls when surface temperatures are below freezing unless there is a layer of warm air aloft, in which case it becomes freezing rain.
 Due to the entire atmosphere being below freezing, frigid climates usually see very little rainfall and are often known as polar deserts.
 A common biome in this area is the tundra, which has a short summer thaw and a long frozen winter.
 Rainfall in these polar deserts and precipitation in general is very low, though they cannot be described as arid, as the soil is predictably moist during brief growing seasons and air humidity remains relatively high, with evaporation rates being very low.
-Due to its location, Antarctica is home to the driest regions in the world.
+Due to its location, Antarctica contains some of the driest regions in the world.